sinistersnare/sinistersnare.github.io/content/post/07-continuations-as-returns.md

 Perhaps in the future, `return` statements will simply be a syntactic sugar for an implicit argument given to functions.
 That way, you can take multiple return points as arguments, and then decide where you want to go next,

+If this blog post interested you, but didnt have enough info, stay tuned!